purescript/purescript-ordered-collections/README.md

 foldMaybe :: forall a z. (z -> String -> a -> Maybe z) -> z -> StrMap a -> z
 ```

+Fold the keys and values of a map.

+This function allows the folding function to terminate the fold early,
+using `Maybe`.

 #### `all`